 - Creation of an environment that is conducive for exceptional staff development

 THE BIOTEAM CONNECTIVITY ZONE – USING TOOLS SUCH AS SLACK AND MICROSOFT TEAMS

 Microsoft Team channels can be created where members can post via any device (desktop, tablet or mobile) conversations which can be commented against by others.
 The use of group chats can also be used to behave like a Bioteam by being ‘Always On’ and sending information ‘in situ’ using simple vocabulary that can be then garnered to derive a more coherent user story map of the innovation initiative.
 Using slack channels can also work here as well as using threads in the channels (and emoticons) to second or build upon ideas that are working out or are pre-cursors to the next stage in the product, process or service development cycle.
 What’s powerful about these tools is its ability to be supported through multiple devices and functionality that allows tagging, searching, broadcasting and reminders.
-Here is an excellent article on how to organise your communication in rings or groups so that anciliary teams can also get involved in the conversation.
 This should be considered when using Slack or Microsoft Teams enterprise wide to engage front line teams with product development or executive teams for the innovation capture process.
 The idea after all is to work towards becoming a super intelligent organisation, bridging the divide between technology and people and operating in the middle.
 This is known as Augmented Intelligence.